andrzejkurczewski-tomtom/osmium-tool/man/osmium-extract.md

     have nodes in the region are reference-complete.
 Other relations are not reference-complete.

-Strategy **smart_by_first_node_and_tags**
+Strategy **smart_custom**
-:   Runs in three passes.
-The extract will contain all nodes inside the region
+:   Runs in up to four passes.
+The extract will contain all nodes inside the region,
-    and all ways **starting at** those nodes as well as all nodes referenced by those ways.
-If include_tags and/or exclude_tags are defined, extract will also contain all ways fulfilling all the include_tags rules and all nodes referenced by those ways, and it will **not** contain ways fulfilling any of the exclude_tags.
+    all ways containing or **starting at** one of them (see option `--by-first-node`) which do not satisfy any of the `exlude_tags` rules (see below), all ways fullfilling all the `include_tags` rules (see below), and all nodes referenced by all these ways.
-    The extract will also contain all relations referenced by nodes inside the region or ways already included and, recursively, their parent relations.
-The extract will also contain all nodes and ways (and the nodes they reference) referenced by relations tagged "type=multipolygon" directly referencing any nodes in the region or ways referencing nodes in the region.
-The ways are reference-complete, and all multipolygon relations referencing nodes in the regions or ways that have nodes in the region are reference-complete.
-Other relations are not reference-complete.
+    Moreover, the extract will contain all relations referencing nodes inside the region or ways already included (as explained above) and all relations reachable from them.
+    The former relations will be reference complete, the latter will be completed depending on the configuration (see `--types` and `--tags` options).

 For the **complete_ways** strategy you can set the option "-S relations=false" in which case no relations will be written to the output file.